slotix/dbconvert-streams-website/docs/guide/getting-started.md

 - getting statistics,
 - stopping streams.

-DBConvert Stream API is based on REST.
+DBConvert Streams API is based on REST.
 It uses HTTP requests to access and use data, accepts JSON request bodies, and returns JSON responses.

 ### Stream Configuration.